andyluo7/RyzenAI-cloud-to-client-demo/example/resnet50/README.md

 -   Ensure that the `XLNX_VART_FIRMWARE` environment variable is correctly pointing to the XCLBIN file included in the ONNX Vitis AI Execution Provider package.
-For more information, see the `installation instructions <set-vart-envar>`{.interpreted-text role="ref"}.
 -   Copy the `vaip_config.json` runtime configuration file from the Vitis AI Execution Provider package to the current directory.
-For more information, see the
-    `installation instructions <copy-vaip-config>`{.interpreted-text
-    role="ref"}.
-The `vaip_config.json` is used by the `predict.py`
-    script to configure the Vitis AI Execution Provider.
+The `vaip_config.json` is used by the `predict.py` script to configure the Vitis AI Execution Provider.

+For more information, see the [runtime environment setup](https://pages.gitenterprise.xilinx.com/udayd/RyzenAI/html/inst.html#runtime-environment-setup)

 The following section of the `predict.py` script shows how ONNX Runtime is configured to deploy the model on the Ryzen AI IPU: